 Where to Place Your Kitchen Rug

-Regardless of the size and shape of your kitchen, the space in front of the kitchen sink is the best, most functional place for your rug.
+Regardless of the size and shape of your kitchen, the space in front of the kitchen sink is the best, most functional place for your kitchen rug.
 It’s where we stand for longer periods of time so the extra cushion there really helps.

 The kitchen sink is typically centered on a wall with cabinetry adjacent, so coordinate your rug with both your flooring and cabinetry, and place the rug centered in front of the sink.

-If You Have a Large Kitchen
+Rug Size for a Large Kitchen

 (Over 200 square feet)